Tutor Handbook

 Work in a quiet setting conducive to effective tutoring.

 Maximize your ability to hear your tutee by eliminating background noises, such as a loud air conditioner (or use a headset).
 Check to make sure that what’s behind you isn’t distracting.
-And if you share your workspace with a roommate, family, or friends, make sure they know your tutoring schedule, so they don’t disrupt you while you’re at it.
+If you share your workspace with a roommate, family, or friends, make sure they know your tutoring schedule, so they don’t disrupt you while you’re at it.
 Don’t forget to turn your cell phone off and encourage your tutee(s) to do the same.

 Be charismatic.